akshatpunia26/akshatpunia26/README.md

 - 💬 A
 -->
-- 🔭 I’m currently working at the [Alan Turing Institute](https://github.com/alan-turing-institute) as a member of the Data Study Group.
+- 🔭 I’m currently working at the [Alan Turing Institute]() as a member of the Data Study Group.
 - 🖊️ I also try to write once in a while.
-[Check it out](https://medium.com/@prakharrathi25)!
+[Check it out]()!

-- 🤔 I’m looking for help with being more productive during the pandemic
-- 📫 How to reach me: [pr440@snu.edu.in](mailto:pr440@snu.edu.in)
+- 📫 How to reach me: [akshatpunia04@gmail.com](mailto:akshatpunia04@gmail.com)
-- 📧 Check out my [portfolio website](https://prakharrathi25.github.io/) to get to know me better

 <br/>